Colin Farrell and Brendan Gleeson reunite for a sad tale about two men whose soured friendship leads them towards terrible things

 Colin Farrell and Brendan Gleeson were first seen butting heads – though in a more affectionate way than here – in McDonagh's own In Bruges.
 Both are excellent in Banshees, Gleeson lending his character a sombre, poetic quality, but it's Farrell who steals the show in the role of a loveable fool, once again showing his knack for playing deeply flawed characters who are both likeable and complex, reiterating his position – and how far he's come – as one of the most interesting actors at work today.

-Carter Burwell's moody, brewing storm-like score lends the work a restless, almost paranoid air, working beautifully to juxtapose with the film's inherent comic sensibility.
+Carter Burwell's moody, brewing storm-like score lends the work a restless, paranoid air, working beautifully to juxtapose with the film's inherent comic sensibility.
 Burwell’s scores have always felt like an essential part in giving McDonagh's movies their particularly pensive feel; this one perfectly conjures a subtle tension between the characters as they go about their lives, seemingly oblivious to the destruction on the way.

-Amidst the lush green photography, heavenly to the point that we feel like we are witnessing a story set in an Irish limbo, McDonagh's characters go searching for answers where they – and we – might not find any.
+Amidst the lush green photography, heavenly to the extent we feel like we are witnessing a story set in an Irish limbo, McDonagh's characters go searching for answers where they – and we – might not find any.
 It intrigues rather than frustrates.
 This is a story of men who can't work through their feelings without resorting to violence, who drive each other towards unforgivable acts for reasons they may never truly understand.
 All that matters is that they can never go back to how things were before (read into the war stuff as you will).